Aims of income support for farmers

 In order to receive income support, farmers need to respect several eligibility conditions

-As a general rule, farmers have to:
+As a general rule, farmers must fulfil a number of criteria.

-- in EU countries operating the basic payment with a payment entitlements system, a farmer needs payment entitlements to access decoupled income support payments.
+- In EU countries operating the basic payment with a payment entitlements system, a farmer needs payment entitlements to access decoupled income support payments.

 Level of support available